-Consideration for core perspective credit will be accomplished as courses are considered for transfer credit.
-If they are accepted as specific equivalent or distribution credit in a particular discipline, they fulfill the core perspective requirement in that discipline.
+Consideration for core perspective credit will occur during the processing of transfer credit.
+If they are accepted as specific equivalent or distribution credit in a particular discipline, they fulfill the core perspective requirement in that discipline as long as the course is at least three credits.

 In order to facilitate progress toward a degree, students who transfer in more than 55 credits are required to complete only two of the three specialized core perspective requirements: civil, moral, and worldviews.
 Up to one of these two can be transferred in at the discretion of the registrar in consultation with the faculty member in charge of the civil, moral, and worldviews perspectives.